-How to Choose the Best Keywords for Your iOS & Android App
+How to Find the Best Keywords for App Store Optimization

-One of the cornerstones of App Store Optimization (ASO) is keyword optimization, the process of researching, analyzing, and selecting the right keywords to include in an app’s title, subtitle/short description, keyword field (iOS), and long description.
+One of the cornerstones of App Store Optimization (ASO) is keyword optimization – the process of researching, analyzing, and selecting the right keywords to include in your app’s title, subtitle/short description, keyword field (iOS), and full description.

 - Prioritize: Define the top keywords to include in your metadata